rjohnsen/predefender.com/content/about/cv.md

 ## Personal Projects

-### Wraithbind C2
+### Wraithbind C2 / Breach and Attack Simulation Platform

 _Ongoing · 2025 → present_

-Wraithbind is a proof-of-concept Command and Control (C2) and threat emulation platform, developed in Rust with a Node.js/Vue.js operator interface.
+Wraithbind is a proof-of-concept Command and Control (C2) and Breach and Attack Simulation platform, developed in Rust with a Node.js/Vue.js operator interface.
 It explores secure and resilient communication channels using **Nostr (NIP-04 encrypted messaging)** and **IPFS for decentralized bootstrap and resource distribution**.
 The project demonstrates advanced knowledge of adversary emulation, modular agent design, and backend/API development, and forms part of the Predefender research portfolio aimed at enhancing detection and response capabilities.
 Not publicly available / available upon request.

 ### Sentifender Lexica Detectica

 _Ongoing · 2024 → present_

-Sentifender Lexica Detectica is a Streamlit-based application that provides a searchable reference for Microsoft Sentinel and Defender data tables and schemas.
+Sentifender Lexica Detectica is a Streamlit-based application (Python) that provides a searchable reference for Microsoft Sentinel and Defender data tables and schemas.
 The app enables users-especially threat hunters-to explore relationships between tables with example Kusto queries and pivot points for easier navigation through the data landscape.
 Publicly available on [sentifender.streamlit.app](https://sentifender.streamlit.app/)

 ## Languages ##